I Broke Up With My Breast Pump

 Funny thing, nature is not a fan of being forced.

-In total we saw six lactation specialists, two pediatricians, and even a homeopathic doctor, all with the hope of making breastfeeding work.
+In total, we saw six lactation specialists, two pediatricians, and even a homeopathic doctor, all with the hope of making breastfeeding work.
 My pump started to follow me around everywhere I went.
-I did everything I could think of, and that Goggle told me, to increase my supply.
+I did everything I could think of, and that Google told me, to increase my supply.
 I tried pumping after every feeding, “power pumping” sessions (where for days straight I pumped 10 mins every hour of the day), I ate oatmeal, tried massaging, popped all kinds of herbal supplements, and drank more water than I would ever like to drink again.
 Nothing happened, my supply never grew.

 Cue the tears.

 By this time, my little man was four weeks old and all I could think was that I failed him.
 My body couldn’t do what it was supposed to do naturally and it was maddening.
 Then one day my husband, to at this point supported me and my crazy ideas, just looked at me and said, “You know, you can stop if you want to.”
 That simple comment gave me a sense of calming self-permission to take a step back, let the realization that this was my breastfeeding experience sink in, and embrace it.

 I kept pumping all throughout my maternity leave.
 As I got closer the date I was to go back to work, I slowly dropped pumping sessions until the day that I had the courage to tell myself to let it go.
 Nothing was more freeing than breaking up with my breast pump.
 It acted as a reminder that I needed to move on from my original plan and make room for a new plan, and focus on what was really important.